What are Bank-Specific Ratios?

 Net Interest Margin = (Interest Income – Interest Expense) / Total Assets

 The efficiency ratio assesses the efficiency of a bank’s operation by dividing non-interest expenses by revenue.

 The formula for the efficiency ratio is:

 Efficiency Ratio = Non-Interest Expense / Revenue

-This ratio does not include interest expense as that is naturally occurring when the deposits within a bank grow.
-However, non-interest expense such as marketing expense or operational expense can be controlled by a company.
+The efficiency ratio does not include interest expense as the latter is naturally occurring when the deposits within a bank grow.
+However, non-interest expenses such as marketing expense or operational expense can be controlled by a company.
 A lower efficiency ratio shows that there is less non-interest expense per dollar of revenue.